jseluis/data_science_and_analytics/Optimize_ML_Models_and_Deploy_Human-in-the-Loop_Pipelines/README.md

 - Project 3 Data labeling and human-in-the-loop pipelines with Amazon Augmented AI (A2I)

+    Create your own human workforce, a human task UI, and then define the human review workflow to perform data labeling.
+You will make the original predictions of the labels with the custom ML model, and then create a human loop if the probability scores are lower than the preset threshold.
+After the completion of the human loop tasks, you will review the results and prepare data for re-training.

     9. Setup private workforce and Cognito pool

     10. Create the Human Task UI using a Worker Task Template